dav/stackmob-ios-sdk/OverviewForDocs.md

 	// Assuming your variable is declared SMClient *client;
 	client = [[SMClient alloc] initWithAPIVersion:@"API-VERSION" publicKey:@"PUBLIC-KEY"];

+For API-VERSION, pass @"0" for Development, @"1" or higher for the corresponding version in Production.

 If you haven't found your public key yet, check out **Manage App Info** under the **App Settings** sidebar on the [Platform page](https://stackmob.com/platform).

 <br/>